alwessel/fishscanner/README.md

 2. **App doesn't start**
    - Make sure you logged out and back in after installation
    - Try running `open -a XQuartz` manually

-3. **Camera issues**
-   - Grant camera permissions to Terminal/IDE
-   - Try a different camera ID in the code

 For detailed solutions to these and other issues, see our [Troubleshooting Guide](TROUBLESHOOTING.md).